2022 Call for Graduate Student Symposium

 Submissions to the GSS consist of the following items, which should all be submitted using the Precision Conference Solutions (PCS) website.
 The total amount of all submitted materials, including the optional video (see below), should not exceed 100 MB.
 If you are unsure of what constitutes a well-formed submission for the Creativity & Cognition conference series, please review the examples in the ACM Digital Library for our 2021 conference.

-Please note that submissions to the Creativity & Cognition 2022 virtual GSS should NOT be anonymized.
+Please note that submissions to the Creativity & Cognition 2022 GSS should NOT be anonymized.

-The initial submission for the Creativity & Cognition 2022 virtual GSS should include:
+The initial submission for the Creativity & Cognition 2022 GSS should include:

 - A paper in the ACM SIGCHI submission template format (SIGCHI ACM new, standardized single-column format including templates for both LaTeX and Word).
 The paper should be between 2000 and 3000 words, excluding titles, references and figure/table captions.
 The paper is mandatory.